d-smith/notes/aws/security-specialty/03-iam-s3-policies.md

 * Objects created with server-side encryption using customer-provided (SSE-C) encryption keys.
 * Objects created with server-side encryption using AWS KMS-managed encryption (SSE-KMS) keys, unless you explicitly enable this option.
 * Objects in the source bucket for which the bucket owner does not have permissions.
 This can happen when the object owner is different from the bucket owner.
-* Deletes to a particular version of an object.
+* Delete versions of objects.
 This is a security mechanism.

 Exam tips: